A fictional travelogue; four minutes to read.

 I’m a museum nerd.
 What would you expect from a mid-forties man who teaches high school civics to mostly bored and badly behaving students?

-I’m answering my own question—proving my nerdiness—with a holiday to a city crowded with museums, museums and more museums.
+I’m answering my own question—proving my nerdiness—with a holiday to a city crowded with museums.
+Museums and more museums.
 Small ones.
 Famous ones.
 Beautiful ones.
 Educational ones.
 Grand ones.
 Curious ones.
 Cozy ones.

+My head is spinning.
 My skin is wrinkly with goosebumps.
-My head is spinning.

 The Esperanto Museum tombstones the dead dream that a synthetic language might linguistically unite humanity.
 As a survivor of way too many misunderstandings with first-rate English-speakers, I am deaf to the museum’s pitch for a utopian, universal language.
+Still, I can’t stop the failed experiment from resonating with me—the human desire to be understood across boundaries.

 Vienna celebrates minds that mapped the world, measured time, wrote literature, composed music and communicated ideas on the edge of their futures.
 Amidst this humbling legacy, my place in the world unfolds petal by petal like a blossoming flower on an early Spring day in Vienna.